tymyrddin/purple/source/docs/adversarial-ai/arms-race.md

 ## The policy contradiction

+Two government responses to Mythos, issued ten days apart in June 2026, put the governance problem with dual-use AI into concrete form.

+On 2 June, President Trump signed an [executive order](https://www.dlapiper.com/en-mx/insights/publications/2026/06/promoting-advanced-ai-innovation-and-security-executive-order-top-points) establishing a voluntary framework for assessing the cybersecurity capabilities of frontier models.
+A classified NSA benchmarking process would designate high-capability models as "covered frontier models".
+Developers were invited to grant the federal government thirty days of pre-release access, narrowed from ninety days in an earlier draft after industry lobbying.
+The order was explicit that it authorised no new mandatory licensing, preclearance, or permitting requirements.
+Participation remained optional.

+On 12 June, the same administration issued an [export control directive](https://tass.com/economy/2145945) ordering Anthropic to suspend all access to Fable 5 and Mythos 5 for any foreign national, anywhere in the world, including Anthropic's own foreign employees.
+The stated trigger was the discovery of a method for bypassing the models' safety guardrails.
+Anthropic complied, while noting that a narrow potential jailbreak did not, in its view, justify recalling models deployed to hundreds of millions of people; applying that standard industry-wide, the company warned, would essentially halt all new model deployments.

+The gap between the two is the point.
+The executive order declined to impose mandatory controls on the grounds that doing so would constrain innovation.
+The export directive imposed mandatory controls ten days later on national security grounds.
+The voluntary framework had not yet had time to designate a single covered model.

-In 2025, the [Trump administration blocked expansion](https://mobil.aa.com.tr/en/americas/trump-warns-ai-could-become-weapon-if-used-improperly-in-the-wake-of-us-blocking-advanced-model/3972612) of Anthropic's Mythos, described as the most powerful vulnerability-discovery AI ever built.
-The stated rationale was concern about offensive capabilities.
-At the same time, Google's Threat Intelligence Group documented that Chinese, North Korean, and Russian state actors are already using AI to find zero-day vulnerabilities and develop exploits.
+The underlying tension is structural.
+Defensive AI was restricted while Chinese, North Korean, and Russian state actors were already using AI to find zero-day vulnerabilities, as Google's Threat Intelligence Group documented through 2025.

-The contradiction is stark: defensive AI is restricted while offensive AI is deployed at industrial scale.

-The US is not alone in this tension.
-The EU AI Act, the US executive orders, and various national frameworks all attempt to regulate AI capabilities, but they struggle with the same problem: AI is dual-use by nature.
-The same model that finds vulnerabilities can also exploit them.
-The same model that detects malware can also generate it.
-Regulation that restricts defensive capability also restricts the ability to match offensive speed.
+Restricting defensive access does not restrict offensive capability; it restricts the ability to match it.
+The EU AI Act, these executive orders, and various national frameworks all confront the same problem: the same model that finds vulnerabilities can also exploit them.
+Regulation that constrains one constrains the other, and the asymmetry runs in the attacker's favour.

 ## Defensive AI